Best Airline Credit Cards of 2023

 Alaska Airlines Visa Signature® credit card

 Who’s this for?
-West coasters who can readily use the stellar perks Alaska offers or travelers looking to bolster their supply of the uber-valuable rewards currency
+The Alaska Airlines Visa Signature Credit Card is for west coasters who can readily use the stellar perks Alaska offers or travelers looking to bolster their supply of the uber-valuable rewards currency.

-Details: The Alaska card is a great choice for those who fly Alaska with a decent frequency or enjoy earning its miles, which are very valuable for flights on its partners like American Airlines, Japan Airlines, British Airways and more.
+Details: This option for the best Alaska Airlines miles credit card is a great choice for those who fly Alaska with a decent frequency or enjoy earning its miles, which are very valuable for flights on its partners like American Airlines, Japan Airlines, British Airways, and more.

 You’ll earn Alaska miles at the following rate when spending on the card: 3X miles on Alaska purchases, 2X miles on gas, cable, streaming services and local transit including ride share purchases, and 1X miles spent on all other purchases.
 Plus, you’ll now earn a 10% rewards bonus on all miles earned from card purchases if you have an eligible Bank of America® account.